What Are Space Sims?

 I come back to this game from time to time because of the variety it has.
 Each aspect of the game, including the RTS and text-based adventure, is pretty good.
 The space combat and exploration is engaging enough to push through some of the mediocre parts of the game.

-FTL: Faster Than Light – As I said above, FTL is a solid game, I just found the other game to improve upon it.
+FTL: Faster Than Light – As I said above, FTL is a solid game, I just found the other game to improved upon it.
 However, it's still worth picking up if you want something that is tried and true.

 Rebel Galaxy – This was hard not to put in my top five.
 The reason I didn't because I don't like the music at all (though you can change it) and the space combat was on rails.
 Otherwise, it's a solid game.